karenpayneoregon/generic-basics-csharp/AskConsoleApp1/readme.md

 ﻿# About

 An example to show differences between non-generic and generic methods.
+Kept very simple to learn from.

 ## Requires